WSVGNY/sports-stats/README.md

-# Is _XYZ_ a good hockey player?
+# Is X a good hockey player?

-This small website gives the answer.
+This website gives the answer, at last.

 ## Run Locally